falcosecurity/falco/proposals/20231220-features-adoption-and-deprecation.md

 - Program inputs, excluding elements explicitly governed by other areas (e.g., [Falco rules](#rules-area)).
 - Program outputs excluding elements explicitly governed by other areas (e.g., [Falco outputs/alerts](#outputs-alerts-area)).

-### Rules Area
+### Rules System Area

 Rules are the primary input for Falco.
-Any feature or behavior changes to the following aspects or elements are assumed to be user-facing changes to the rules area:
+Any feature or behavior changes to the following aspects or elements are assumed to be user-facing changes to the rules system area:

 - Syntax.
 - File format.